harness/developer-hub/release-notes/continuous-error-tracking.md

   This issue has been resolved.
 Now, values are displayed for all variables on the ARC screen.

-- When configuring notifications for code errors and selecting the "Any" option, the "Timeout Error" type was incorrectly listed as one of the choices in the dropdown menu.
+- When configuring notifications for code errors and selecting the **Any** option, the **Timeout Error** type was incorrectly listed as one of the choices in the dropdown menu.
 (CET-1514)

   This issue has been resolved.
 Now, when configuring notifications for code errors and selecting the "Any" option, the "Timeout Error" type is not listed in the dropdown menu.